wilsonliaows/docs/on-prem/profile.md

 ---

 # Connection Profiles
-A single Workato agent can be used to connect with multiple on-premise applications.
+A single Workato on-premise agent can be used to connect with multiple on-premise applications.
 A **connection profile** uniquely identifies each one and contains configuration information required to connect to that application.

  Profiles are configured in the `<INSTALL_HOME>/conf/config.yml`.
 A config file can contain profiles to a few types of systems:
  - [Databases](#database-connection-profile)